rnaveensrinivas/git/README.md

 ### Detached HEADs
-A detached HEAD occurs when you check out a specific commit or tag rather than a branch.
+A detached HEAD occurs when you **checkout to a specific commit or tag** rather than a branch.
 In this state, any new commits won't belong to a branch and may be lost when switching branches.
 ```bash
 # Background
 $ git log